paulohenrique64/graph-manipulation-api/README.md

 ./program.o
 ```

-The last command above will use the default "input.txt" file as input
+* The last command above will use the default `input.txt` file as input

 ## Text file structure with examples